-Picking a domain name
+Picking a domain name for your business

 You should register your domain name through the same company that you pick to provide hosting for your site.
-If you already have a domain name you may have to pay a transfer free to move it.
+If you already have a domain name you may have to pay a transfer fee to move it.
 If you want to see if the name you want is available you can check here.

-Finding a host provider
+Finding a host provider for your business

-Setting up a WordPress Site
+Setting up a business WordPress Site

-Using CSS instead of plain HTML, lightens the code that a webpage contains and makes it faster to load in your browser.
+Using CSS instead of plain HTML lightens the code that a webpage contains and makes it faster to load in your browser.
 If a page takes a long time to load, you will lose your visitor.
 They won’t hang around waiting for a slow page to load.
 Using WordPress and CSS Themes solves that problem, making your website more streamline and speeding up loading times.

-When I built the first www.fiberarts.ca webpage I used html coding in a computer program that let me see what I was creating with the html code.
+When I built the first www.fiberarts.ca webpage I used HTML coding in a computer program that let me see what I was creating with the HTML code.
 Every single page needed to be recoded and I created a template for that purpose.
-However, last Spring Google released Google Panda, and my html site dropped significantly in the search rankings.
+However, last Spring Google released Google Panda, and my HTML site dropped significantly in the search rankings.
 That’s when I got smart and changed to a hosted WordPress site with an integrated blog.
 Within 3 months of hard work, I was back on page one for my key search terms.
-I’m not a computer programmer or a webdesigner, although I’ve taken on a few, select webdesign projects this year.
+I’m not a computer programmer or a web designer, although I’ve taken on a few, select web design projects this year.
 If I can do it, you can do it, too.

-Creating your website on WordPress
+Creating your business website on WordPress

-The key thing to remember when creating a wordpress site is that you will be working with “pages” — the part of your site that you use to build your webpage, and “posts” — your blog articles.
+The key thing to remember when creating a WordPress site is that you will be working with “pages” — the part of your site that you use to build your webpage, and “posts” — your blog articles.
 Menus are created automatically, allowing easy navigation of your site by visitors.

 Customizing Using Widgets

 You can customize your site using widgets to change different page elements.
-Widgets are small, independent sections of html code, that help you add things to your page, without having to do the difficult coding yourself.
-If you’ve already blogged using a blogspot or wordpress.com site, you are already familiar with using widgets.
+Widgets are small, independent sections of HTML code, that help you add things to your page, without having to do the difficult coding yourself.
+If you’ve already blogged using a Blogspot or wordpress.com site, you are already familiar with using widgets.
 There are thousands of free widgets at wordpress.org, that you can use to create the webpage of your dreams.
 You can add a shopping cart and create an online store without needing to use expensive security certificates, just by using your Paypal account.
-The store creates all your “buy now” buttons so you don’t have to play with html coding to create a Paypal shopping cart.
+The store creates all your “buy now” buttons so you don’t have to play with HTML coding to create a Paypal shopping cart.

 You can link your Etsy or E-Bay stores to your webpage or focus on the shopping cart on your webpage.

-You can direct your website visitors to your facebook page, your twitter feed, your pinterest pages, or any other social media site through the use of widgets.
-You can show case certain key posts, or pages, too, through the use of widgets.
+You can direct your website visitors to your Facebook page, your Twitter feed, your Pinterest pages, or any other social media site through the use of widgets.
+You can showcase certain key posts, or pages, too, through the use of widgets.
 Even your page layout can be customized using widgets.

-You can also add Google Ad words or Amazon Associate links to your pages or posts to help your visitors find the things that they want, and to add a small income stream to your website.
-This might help with some of your webhosting expenses.
+You can also add Google Ad words or Amazon Associate links to your pages or posts to help your visitors find the things that they want and to add a small income stream to your website.
+This might help with some of your Webhosting expenses.

 Managing your online artisan or homestead business using a hosted website and blog gives you the peace of mind that owning your online presence brings.
-You cease to be dependent on the whims of free service providers, and your hard efforts to build an audience that loves your work and what you have to say, will pay off over time.
+You cease to be dependent on the whims of free service providers, and your hard efforts to build an audience that loves your work and what you have to say will pay off over time.

 Back to you:

 What’s hindering you from owning your own online platform?
-If you already have your own online real-estate, what benefits have you found?
+If you already have your own online real estate, what benefits have you found?
 Any problems?
 Share them in the comments.